anandify/MedCareCB2/README.md

-# MamtaCB - A web implementation of Mamta
+# MamtaCB - A web implementation

 Mamta is a digital assistant designed to support pregnant women throughout their journey.
 It's built using Node.js/Flutter and provides a range of features to help women make informed decisions about their health.